Translation-like actions by $\mathbb{Z}$, the subgroup membership problem, and Medvedev degrees of effective subshifts: Translation-like actions by on locally finite graphs

-\begin{lem} Let $\G$ be an infinite, connected, and locally finite graph.
-Then for any pair of vertices $u$ and $v$, there is a right-extensible 3-path which starts at $u$ and visits $v$. \end{lem}
+We will now prove some elementary facts about the existence of 3-paths that are bi-extensible and right-extensible.
+The proofs are elementary, and are given by completeness. \begin{lemma} Let $\G$ be a graph that is infinite, connected, and locally finite.
+Then for every pair of vertices $u$ and $v$ in $\G$, there is a right-extensible 3-path whose initial vertex is $u$, and which visits $v$. \end{lemma}

-\begin{proof} Let $f$ be a path joining $u$ and $v$, which exists by connectedness.
-Now define $\L$ as the graph induced in $\G$ by the vertices in $f$ and the ones in the finite connected components of $\G-f$.
-Notice that as $\G$ is locally finite, there are finitely many such connected components, and thus $\L$ is a finite graph.
+\begin{proof} As $\G$ is connected, there is a path $f$ joining $u$ to $v$.
+Now define $\L$ as the graph induced in $\G$ by the set of vertices that are visited by $f$, or that lie in a finite connected component of $\G-f$.
+Notice that as $\G$ is locally finite, there are finitely many such connected components, and thus $\L$ is a finite and connected graph.
+By construction, $\G-\L$ has no finite connected component.

-As $\G$ is connected there is some vertex $w$ in $\L$ which is adjacent to some vertex outside $\L$.
-By \lemref{lema-tecnico} there is a 3-path $f'$ which is Hamiltonian on $\L$, starts at $u$ and ends in $w$.
-We claim that this $f'$ is right-extensible.
-Indeed, our choice of $\L$ ensures that $\G-f'$ has no finite connected component, and our choice of the endpoint $w$ of $f'$ ensures that the second condition in the definition of right extensible 3-path is satisfied.
-This finishes the proof. \end{proof} \begin{lem} Let $\G$ be an infinite, locally finite, connected graph, and let $w$ be a vertex in $\G$.
-Then there is a bi-extensible 3-path which visits $w$. \end{lem}
+The desired 3-path will be obtained as a Hamiltonian 3-path on $\L$.
+Indeed, as $\G$ is connected, there is a vertex $w$ in $\L$ that is adjacent to some vertex in $\G-\L$.
+By \Cref{lem:lema-tecnico-finite-3-paths} there is a 3-path $f'$ which is Hamiltonian on $\L$, starts at $u$ and ends in $w$.
+We claim that $f'$ is right-extensible.
+Indeed, our choice of $\L$ ensures that $\G-f'$ has no finite connected component, and our choice of $w$ ensures that the final vertex of $f'$ is adjacent to a vertex in $\G-f'$. \end{proof} \begin{lemma} Let $\G$ be a graph that is infinite, connected, and locally finite.
+Then for every vertex $u$ in $\G$, there is a bi-extensible 3-path in $\G$ that visits $u$. \end{lemma}

-\begin{proof} Let $w'\ne w$ be adjacent to $w$, and define $\L$ to be the subgraph of $\G$ induced by the vertices $w$, $w'$ and the ones in the finite connected components of $\G-\{w,w'\}$.
-Thus $\L$ is a finite connected subgraph of $\G$, has at least two vertices, and $\G-\L$ has no finite connected component.
+\begin{proof} Let $v$ be a vertex in $\G$ that is adjacent to $u$, with $v\neq u$.
+Let $\L$ be the subgraph of $\G$ induced by the set of vertices that lie in a finite connected component of $\G-\{u,v\}$, or in $\{u,v\}$.
+As $\G$ is locally finite, there are finitely many such connected components, and thus $\L$ is a finite and connected subgraph of $\G$.
+By construction, $\G-\L$ has no finite connected component.

-As $\G$ is connected, there is a vertex $u$ in $\L$ which is adjacent to some vertex $u'$ in $\G-\L$.
-As $\G-\L$ has no finite connected component, there is another vertex $v'$ in $\G-\L$ adjacent to $u'$.
-Finally as $\L$ is connected and has at least two vertices, there is a vertex $v$ in $\L$ adjacent to $u$.
-Now we invoke \lemref{lema-tecnico} on $\L$ to obtain a 3-path $f$ which is Hamiltonian and goes from $u$ to $v$.
-We claim that $f$ is bi-extensible.
-Indeed, our choice of $\L$ ensures that $\G-f$ has no finite connected component.
-Moreover, $u$ is at distance one from the vertex $u'$ in $\G-f$, and $v$ is at distance at most 3 from the vertex $v\ne u$ in $\G-f$.
-This finishes the proof. \end{proof} We now show that under suitable conditions, a bi-extensible 3-path can indeed be extended to a larger bi-extensible 3-path, and we can choose the new 3-path to visit some vertex $w$.
-The second condition in \lemref{lema-tecnico} will be important in the following proof.